White seabass is not a seabass, it is a member of the Croaker family so named because the males make croaking noises.

 - Adults prey on Pacific mackerel, Pacific anchovies, Pacific herring, Pacific sardines, market squid and pelagic red crabs.
 [1,2]

-- June—March if the optimum yield remains below 1.2 million lbs for the season
+- June—March if the optimum yield remains below 1.2 million lbs for the season.

-- Most drift gillnets, some hook-and-line.
+- This fish is mostly caught by drift gillnets, some hook-and-line.

 Status of the fishery